Arizona Adopts E-Bike Law (Disclaimer: This is not a legal opinion or legal advice.)

 How To Get The Most Miles Per Charge on your e-Bike

-- The motor draws the most power when first starting out.
+- The motor draws the most power when first starting.
 Take it easy.
-Roll on the throttle slowly and pedal in a lower gear.
+Roll on the throttle slowly and pedal in a lower gear to help the bike get going.

 - Back off the power when cruising.
 The slower you go, the farther you go.
 Wind resistance has a huge impact.